 First it was nailed on for release in spring.

-Then it was being quietly ditched by Apple as it looked to create buzz around its next set of iPhone X–style devices.
+Then it was purportedly being quietly ditched by Apple as it looked to create buzz around its next set of iPhone X–style devices.

 Now though, the iPhone SE 2 is back in the headlines, with a major new leak suggesting the California company is forging ahead with its budget smartphone.

-Here are five new rumours about the cheap iPhone that you need to know.
+Here's all the rumours about the cheap iPhone that you need to know.